Virginia Ore Diggers

 The Virginia Ore Diggers were a minor league baseball team based in Virginia, Minnesota.
 From 1913 to 1916, the "Ore Diggers" played exclusively as members of the Class C level Northern League.

-Virginia hosted minor league home games at Ewens Field.
+The Virginia Ore Diggers hosted minor league home games at Ewens Field.

 Baseball Hall of Fame member Rube Waddell played for the 1913 Virginia Ore Diggers in his last professional season.